cliqet/custom_django_admin/README.md

 }
 ```

+### Task Queue Workers
+This also includes `django-rq` as it's current task queue worker which is used currently for emails.
+You can view the stats of your queue and access the failed queues and requeue or delete them.

 ### Other customizations
 Set your preferred `DASHBOARD_URL_PREFIX` in django_admin.constants.
 You can also just
 build your own views and not use the generic views.
 This means you can also change the routes